klihelp/Save/README.md

  - PHP permission for `exec()`

 To install Save, just download the [latest release](http://github.com/krmax44/Save/releases/latest), upload it to your own server and connect to it with your browser.
 Enter your MySQL information in the installation wizard, set a password and you're ready.

+### Updates
+To update Save, simply upload the unzipped [latest release](http://github.com/krmax44/Save/releases/latest) to your server.

 ## Features

  - display **screenshot** and **title of website**